fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-cli.md

 Install and configure Fogbow CLI
 ==========

-The fogbow CLI is a command line interface for the fogbow manager.
-It makes it easier for fogbow users to create HTTP requests.
-Through the fogbow CLI, users are able to get information about federation members, order resources and manage the lifecycle of those resources.
+The Fogbow Manager is controlled via a command line interface (CLI) that makes easier for the fogbow users to get information about the federation members, to order resources and to manage the lifecycle of those resources.

 ##Installation
+The Fogbow CLI can be installed from its source or from from a binary package for debian-based distributions.
+Download the best choice for your systems and install the CLI as follow.

 ###Install from source
 Get the latest code and install it with maven.
 ``` bash